Practice Everyday English Conversation for Daily Life

 Keep practicing these everyday English conversation phrases with your friends or study partners.

-Use the phrases to build confidence step by step.
+Use the them to build confidence step by step.

 Remember: every word you speak is progress.